Beloit College Sustainability Fellows Program

 All current Beloit College students are eligible to apply.
 For full consideration, please apply by March 20, 2015.
 Application materials are available by clicking HERE and referee materials are available by clicking HERE.
 Email an unofficial transcript from the Portal to Sarah Arnsmeier, Academic Program Coordinator for the Science Center, firstname.lastname@example.org For additional information, contact Professor Yaffa Grossman, Director of the Beloit College Sustainability Fellows Program (email@example.com).

-The Beloit College Sustainability Fellows Program is supported by sources including: a grant from the Margaret A. Cargill Foundation and a gift from Judy McCleary, a Beloit College life trustee, to help fund fellowships at the Natural Land Institute's Nygren Wetland Preserve in Rockton, Illinois.
+The Beloit College Sustainability Fellows Program is supported by sources including: an anonymous donor and a gift from Judy McCleary, a Beloit College life trustee, to help fund fellowships at the Natural Land Institute's Nygren Wetland Preserve in Rockton, Illinois.